stanl1y/RL_Implementation/README.md

   <h1 align="center">TDIL (Imitation Learning via Transition Discriminator)</h1>
 </div>

+## Introduction of this project
+In the realm of imitation learning (IL), a particularly challenging but practical paradigm is the single-demonstration IL, where only a single demonstration is available to the learner.
+This situation holds practical relevance in real-world scenarios such as autonomous vehicle training, where repeated demonstrations, continuous human supervision, or reward function formulation can be strenuous and expensive.
+This study introduces a novel algorithm specifically tailored for this setting.
+We propose a transition discriminator to estimate the one-step transition probability, serving as an indicator of the likelihood of reaching the expert states.
+Our transition discriminator, unlike conventional discriminators, processes pairs of agent and expert states, generating reward signals that guide a reinforcement learning (RL) agent towards the immediate vicinity of expert states.
+The method demonstrates significant correlation with inaccessible ground truth reward signals, and offers a practical solution for blind model selection.
+We validate our proposed methodology through comprehensive experiments on five challenging MuJoCo benchmarks, in which the proposed methodology delivers exceptional performance, matching expert-level results and outperforming the existing baseline algorithms.

 ## Preparation
 * This project can be executed with Python 3.7.7.
 * Install the required packages by running the following command: